Where to stay in Cartagena: Best areas and hotels

 Below, you’ll find several accommodation recommendations in the Walled City, sorted by budget from low to high:

 • Hotel Boutique Las Carretas.
-Boutique Hotel Las Carretas.
-A charming accommodation with colonial decor, stone walls, and typical Spanish courtyards.
-It features an outdoor pool and offers double and quadruple rooms.
+A charming hotel featuring colonial-style decor, stone walls, and traditional Spanish-style courtyards.
+It has an outdoor pool and offers both double and quadruple rooms.

-• La Passion by Masaya.
-A 4-star hotel with a bar, rooftop pool, and restaurant.
-They offer various types of double rooms and family rooms (for 4 people).
+• Masaya Collection La Passion.
+A 4-star hotel with a rooftop pool, bar, and restaurant.
+They offer a variety of double rooms as well as family rooms for up to four people.
 Breakfast is included.
-It’s an excellent choice if your budget is high.
+It’s an excellent option if you’re looking for something more upscale.

 • Sophia Hotel.
-A stunning 5-star hotel with spacious double rooms, suites, and family rooms.
-Its rooftop stands out with a bar, pool, and city views.
-You can enjoy incredible sunsets from there!
+A beautiful 5-star hotel with spacious double rooms, suites, and family rooms.
+One of its highlights is the rooftop terrace with a bar, a pool, and stunning views of the city, the perfect spot to enjoy breathtaking sunsets!

 Getsemaní